TinTanic/lazada-clone/README.md

 ### Check the UI of the entire app

-Check the UI of all the app screens from a single place by setting up the 'initialRoute'  to AppNavigation in the AppRoutes.dart file.
+Check the UI of all the app screens from a single by setting up the 'initialRoute'  to AppNavigation in the AppRoutes.dart file.

 ### Application structure